Master Programme in Georesources Engineering

 The Master program gives the student an international education in the area of mining and metallurgy.
-Opportunities for attractive and challenging work in international mining, metallurgy and technology companies in production, engineering, R&D are excellent worldwide.
-The program, with internationally appreciated diplomas, gives excellent background for students aiming for a researcher career.
+Opportunities for attractive and challenging work / R&D in international mining, metallurgy and technology companies in production are excellent.
+The program, with internationally respected diplomas, gives an excellent background for students aiming for a research career.

 Normal, Autumn 2018

 Bachelors degree of minimum 180 ECTS with at least 60 ECTS in the area of Physics, Chemistry, Geology, or Environmental, Minerals or Metallurgical Engineering or similar.
 At least 22,5 credits in Mathematics at university level is required.

 Documented skills in English language.More information about English language requirements»

 The selection procedure is based on academic qualifications, quality and quantity aspects

 Do you want to know more about the programme?

 The programme syllabus includes a description of the programme structure and its courses.
 The study schedule shows shows the order in which the courses in the programme are carried out.
 The qualification descriptor includes local and central requirements that must be met for a particular degree.